martanto/magma-multigas/README.md

 two_seconds_data = multigas.select('two_seconds').get()
 ```

-You can change the `two_seconds` parameter with the available options above.
+Both method will result the same.
+You can change the `two_seconds` parameter with the available type of data.

 ## Data Preview

 ---

-After we select the data, we can do a quick view by typing this code:
+After selecting, we can do a quick review by calling `df` parameter:
 ```python
 two_seconds_data.df
 ```
-For anyone not familiar with `df` abbreviation, it is stand for _dataframe_.
+For anyone not familiar with `df` abbreviation, it's stand for _dataframe_.
 Just imagine it as an excel with header, but it is in python.

 ![df-review.png](https://github.com/martanto/magma-multigas/blob/master/images/df-review.png?raw=true)